rahulr56/Mobile-Application-Development/README.md

 ###Activity_4:
 	This activity is to demo the use of Asynchronous tasks and threadpools in android.
 ###Activity_5:
-	This activity give the introduction to basic HTTPUrl connection, retrieve and parse data,display images using Asynchronus objects.
+	This activity gives the introduction to basic HTTPUrl connection, retrieve and parse data,display images using Asynchronus objects.
 ###Activity_6:

 ###Activity_7:

 ###Activity_8:
+	This activity is an introduction to Fragments in android application
 ###Activity_9:

 ###Activity_10: